atcq9876/cafe-till/README.md

 Implement a command-line interface so that members of staff can use the till.

 ## Structure and approach
-I employed a strict TDD approach for this challenge, achieving approximately 100% test coverage from 155 tests.
+I employed a strict TDD approach for this challenge, committing after each passing test and each refactor.
+Approximately 100% test coverage from 155 tests was achieved.
 I focused on following OOP principles (such as encapsulation and abstraction), the single-responsibility principle, and class decoupling, ensuring that my unit tests mocked other classes.
 The only exception to this is the CLI class, for which I took more of a procedural approach.

 ## How to install the code
 1. If not already installed: Install Node Version Manager (NVM): ```brew install nvm```